ScienceParkStudyGroup/2021_summer_school/index.md

 # Learning tracks

 ## For absolute beginners
-If you're an absolute beginners, we advise you to follow either the _Open Data Science with R_ or the _Python programming_ workshops.
+If you're an absolute beginner, we advise you to follow either the _Open Data Science with R_ or the _Python programming_ workshops.
 This will get you going and you will be able to import, transform and curate a dataset as well as creating plots to generate insights on your data.